 Roadside assistance can also be included in your auto insurance.
 This coverage will provide a tow truck or mechanic in the event of a breakdown or accident.

-Third Party with Theft and Fire has limited coverage for your vehicle and protects you for damage you cause to other people.
+Third Party with Fire and Theft has limited coverage for your vehicle and protects you for damages you cause to other people.
 Coverage for fire, theft, and hijacking is included with this policy.